Search

 Anello del Monte Avena, Piazza Vittorio Emanuele II (Piazza Maggiore) - 32032 Feltre (BL) IT (0039) 04392540 feltrino@dolomitiprealpi.it www.dolomitiprealpi.it

-In spring it is the ideal environment to admire the flowering of the Crocus, which, blooming when the snow melts, fill all the pastures of the mountain giving the vision of a unique landscape.
+In spring, it is the ideal environment to admire the blossoming of Crocuses, which, blooming as the snow melts, fill all the mountain pastures, creating a unique landscape.

-In summer, then, you can stop in the mountain huts along the route: Malga Campet and Malga Campon.
-From the latter you can reach the Cross of Aune, which peers from above the Lake of Corlo.
+In summer, it is possible to stop at the alpine huts along the route: Malga Campet and Malga Campon.
+From the latter, you can reach the Croce d’Avena, which overlooks the Lago del Corlo from above.

-For lovers of paragliding, then, the Monte Avena is also called the "sky of champions" as a famous take-off place for those who love this sport and location where the Italian Paragliding Championships are held.
+For lovers of paragliding, Monte Avena is also referred to as the “sky of champions” as it is a famous take-off spot for those who love this sport and a location where the Italian Paragliding Championships are held.

-It starts on foot from the area of Casere dei Boschi, situated about halfway along the gentle ridge that connects the Croce d'Aune Pass with the top of Mount Avena.
-There, there is a malga (mountain hut) owned by the Municipality of Pedavena, inserted in the perimeter of the Dolomiti Bellunesi National Park.
+You start on foot from the Casere dei Boschi location, situated approximately halfway along the gentle ridge connecting the Passo di Croce d’Aune to the peak of Monte Avena.
+Here, there is an alpine hut owned by the Municipality of Pedavena, included in the perimeter of the Dolomiti Bellunesi National Park.
 There is also a large parking area and a picnic area.

-Take the dirt road uphill from the mountain hut and turn right onto the grassy slope.
-You then climb the meadow, which at the beginning of spring is studded with white and purple crocuses, gradually gaining a panoramic view of the Vette Feltrine (peaks).
-You proceed pleasantly, distracted by the sounds of the birds that inhabit the forest and the tracks left by other animals.
-If in winter the footprints of the hare are frequent on the snow, as soon as it melts, the network of tunnels built by voles appears.
-Further up, you can see beech trees a bit stunted and twisted, probably a consequence of the bites of grazing cattle.
+After taking the dirt road uphill from the hut, you immediately turn right onto the grassy slope.
+You then climb up the meadow, which at the beginning of spring is dotted with white and purple crocuses, gradually gaining a panoramic position over the Vette Feltrine.
+You proceed pleasantly, distracted by the sounds of birds that populate the forest and the tracks left by other animals.
+In winter, hare prints are common in the snow, and as soon as it melts, networks of tunnels built by voles emerge.
+Higher up, you can observe somewhat stunted and twisted beech trees, probably a result of livestock grazing.

-After about half an hour of walking the slope is reduced, near the memorial stone in porphyry that marks the border between the municipalities of Pedavena and Fonzaso.
-In a short time you reach the summit plateau of Mount Avena and the view opens wide on the Vette (peaks), the Lagorai chain, the Cima d'Asta mountain range, the Asiago plateau and the Grappa massif (from north to south).
-Following first the track on grassland, then the dirt-bottomed carriage road, you can reach Malga Campon and, deviating to the left before the mountain hut (malga), you can reach Croce d'Avena (Avena Crucifix), overlooking the steep slope dominating the Fonzaso plain.
-Between March and October the pasture is filled with fragrance and color as trollius europaeus, bluebells, gentians, orchids and the less showy graminaceous plants.
+After about half an hour of walking, the slope decreases near the porphyry milestone marking the boundary between the municipalities of Pedavena and Fonzaso.
+Soon you reach the summit plateau of Monte Avena, and the view opens wide over the Vette, the Lagorai chain, the Cima d'Asta mountain group, the Asiago plateau, and the Grappa massif (from north to south).
+Following the path first on meadow and then on a dirt road, you can reach Malga Campon and, turning left before the hut, the Croce d’Avena, overlooking the steep side that dominates the plain of Fonzaso.
+Between March and October, the pasture fills with scents and colors when buttercups, bellflowers, gentians, orchids, and the less conspicuous grasses bloom.

-Retracing your steps near the arrival station of the ski lift, you walk along the road that gently descends to Casere dei Boschi.
-The walk is very pleasant for the views from up here and, if conditions are favorable, for the sailing of colorful paragliders and hang gliders.
-The runway of Mount Avena is known internationally and periodically hosts important competitions of free flight.
-A little more than a kilometer downstream, passing under the ski lift, there is a crossroads; continuing along the main road, in about 30 minutes you descend directly to Casere dei Boschi.
+Returning along your path to near the top station of the ski lift, you walk down the road that gently descends toward Casere dei Boschi.
+The walk is very pleasant due to the panorama you enjoy from up here, and if conditions are favorable, you can see the colorful paragliders and hang gliders soaring.
+The take-off runway of Monte Avena is internationally known and periodically hosts important free flight competitions.

-Instead, the itinerary continues downhill along the ridge, avoiding the convenient mule track on the right; after crossing the spruce forest, with a few patches of raspberry, you come out on a beautiful meadow clearing where the rustic cottages of Stalle Buse stand.
-From here, passing in front of the buildings, it takes a few minutes to descend to the paved road near the large parking lot of Chalet alle Buse, the starting point of the main ski slope of Mt.
-Avena.
-Then follow to the left the asphalt road that, slightly uphill, passes some wooded valleys and the Sporting Hotel, allowing you to quickly return to the starting point.
+Just over a kilometer down, passing under the ski lift, you come to a crossroads; continuing along the main path, you can descend directly to Casere dei Boschi in about 30 minutes.
+The itinerary, however, continues downhill along the ridge, avoiding the comfortable mule track on the right; after crossing the red fir forest, with some patches of raspberry, you emerge onto a beautiful grassy clearing where the rustic buildings of Stalle Buse stand.
+Here, passing in front of the buildings, you can descend in a few minutes to the paved road, near the large parking area of the Chalet alle Buse, the starting point of the main ski slope of Monte Avena.
+We then follow the asphalt road to the left, which, on a slight ascent, passes some wooded valleys and the Albergo Sporting, allowing us to quickly return to the starting point.

-FURTHER INFORMATION ON...
-The archaeological site of Mount Avena
+INSIGHT ON...
+The archaeological site of Monte Avena

-In the Pleistocene, the top of Mount Avena emerged from the thick ice that covered the valley of Belluno.
-This has meant that the sediments, accumulated over the millennia on the summit plane and on the slopes, have not been removed, allowing the preservation of the oldest human remains.
-In the years 1984-86, the archaeologists of the University of Ferrara carried out an excavation of great scientific interest, in a small depression adjacent to the road leading to Malga Campon.
-Delving deeper into the strata, a few artifacts from the Middle Paleolithic (Mousterian), produced by Neanderthals about 60,000 years ago, were collected.
-Instead, there are numerous artifacts belonging to the culture of the upper Paleolithic (about 30,000 years from the present).
-Tools produced about 5,000 years ago by the last humans of the Neolithic culture and the earliest users of copper were collected in the upper levels of the excavation.
-Finally, in a hollow of the Campon d'Avena, fragments of vessels from the Early Iron Age have been identified: they are evidence of the presence of camps of breeders of the protohistoric era.
+In the Pleistocene, the peak of Monte Avena emerged above the thick layer of ice that covered the Belluno valley.
+This caused the sediments that accumulated over the millennia on the summit and slopes to remain intact, allowing the preservation of the oldest human vestiges.
+Between 1984 and 1986, archaeologists from the University of Ferrara conducted a scientifically significant excavation in a small depression adjacent to the road leading to Malga Campon.
+Through deepening the layers, a few Middle Paleolithic (Mousterian) artifacts, produced by Neanderthal man around 60,000 years ago, were collected.
+However, numerous finds belonging to Upper Paleolithic culture (about 30,000 years ago) were found.
+In the higher levels of the excavation, tools made about 5,000 years ago by the last individuals of the Neolithic culture and the first users of copper were collected.
+Finally, in a depression of the Campon d’Avena, fragments of pottery dating back to the early Iron Age were identified: these are evidence of the presence of camps of breeders from the protohistoric period.

 USEFUL INFORMATION:

-Signals: white and blue directional arrows with the words “Anello del Monte Avena”
+Signage: white and blue directional arrows with the text “Anello del Monte Avena”

 Difficulty: medium

-Suggested period: accessible all year round; pleasant in summer for the blooms of the summit pastures and in fall for the colors of the landscape; in winter it is very suggestive, but care must be taken for possible ice on the road surface and to the intersections with ski slopes and ski lifts.
+Recommended period: all year round; pleasant in summer for the flowering of the summit pastures and in autumn for the colors of the landscape; in winter it is very suggestive, but you need to pay attention to the possible presence of ice on the road surface and intersections with ski slopes and lifts.

-Points of interest: landscape and archaeological site of Mt.
-Avena, take-off point for paragliders and hang gliders, Malga Casere dei Boschi, Malga Campet, Malga Campon, viewpoint of Croce d’Avena.
+Points of interest: landscape and archaeological site of M. Avena, launching point for paragliders and hang gliders, Malga Casere dei Boschi, Malga Campet, Malga Campon, panoramic viewpoint of Croce d’Avena.

-Note: it is a medium-duration itinerary with a moderate elevation gain, that winds between Casere dei Boschi and the summit of Mount Avena; the itinerary is not particularly difficult, except for some steep, and sometimes muddy, sections.
-It is also suitable for mountain biking, with some experience and training.
+Notes: A route of medium duration with a contained elevation gain, winding between Casere dei Boschi and the summit of Monte Avena; the trail presents no particular difficulties, except for some steep and sometimes muddy sections.
+It can also be traversed on mountain bike, with some experience and training.

 • Minors must be accompanied